Josiahgare/Loan_prediction/README.md

 # Loan_default_prediction
-Understanding the behavior of customers and predicting their likelihood of not defaulting on their loans using machine learning
+Understanding the behavior of customers and predicting their likelihood of defaulting on their loans using machine learning algorithm.

-Table of content
+***Table of content***
 * Data cleaning and preparation
 * Exploratory data analysis
 * Train test split